 FluentCRM made a splash when it launched in late 2020.
 Most ESPs can get really expensive the more contacts you add.
-The beauty of FluentCRM is that it's self-hosted - you pay one flat price whether you have 100 subscribers or 100k subscribers.
+It still has a lot of catching up to do, but the beauty of FluentCRM is that it's self-hosted - you pay one flat price whether you have 100 subscribers or 100k subscribers.

 If you run a traditional Shopify or WooCommerce store, Klaviyo will provide the deepest integration.
 Its UI can be a little primitive at times, but compared to Mailchimp or most other email marketing platforms, you’re able to build some really advanced flows.

 Notion is a beautiful productivity tool.
 It's like a Google Docs + Trello + Excel + Evernote combined.
 It's great to use as a daily journal, to-do list, habit tracker, goal planner, and a place to keep track of any thoughts that float across your mind.
 It works well for both personal use and business teams.

 Testimonial.to is a really easy way to collect testimonials/reviews and embed them on your website.
 You can either ask your customers for a text or video testimonial directly, or automatically pull them from social media.
 The UI is well-thought out and enjoyable to use.
 You can read my full review of Testimonial here.

 Bonjoro allows you to send customers/contacts personalized videos in an easy & automated fashion.
 It sends you a notification when a contact meets your trigger criteria, you record the quick video through their app, and they send it out automatically.
 It’s a great way to engage your audience.